thi-ng/tinyalloc/README.md

 ## Details

 **tinyalloc** maintains 3 linked lists: fresh blocks, used blocks, free blocks.
 All lists are stored in the same fixed sized array so the memory overhead can be controlled at compile time via the [configuration vars](#configuration) listed below.
-During initialization all blocks are added to the list of available blocks.
+During initialization all blocks are added to the list of fresh blocks.

+The diagram illustrates the state of having 1 freed block (green), 2 used blocks (red) and the beginning of the fresh (unused) block list:

 ![memory layout](tinyalloc.png)

 ### Allocation

 When a new chunk of memory is requested, all previously freed blocks are checked for potential re-use.
-If a block is found, is larger than the requested size and the size difference is greater than the configured threshold (`TA_SPLIT_THRESHOLD`), then the block is first split, the chunks added to the used & free lists respectively and the pointer to the first chunk returned to the user.
+If a block is found, is larger than the requested size and the size difference is greater than the configured threshold (`TA_SPLIT_THRESH`), then the block is first split, the chunks added to the used & free lists respectively and the pointer to the first chunk returned to the user.
 If no blocks in the free list qualify, a new block is allocated at the current heap top address, moved from the "fresh" to the "used" block list and the pointer returned to the caller.

 Note: All returned pointers are aligned to `TA_ALIGN` word boundaries.
 Same goes for allocated block sizes.
+Also, allocation will fail when all blocks in the fixed size block array are used, even though there might still be ample space in the heap memory region...

 ### Freeing & compaction